DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Attack, Charge
    - Description: Your weapon training allows you throw your weight into an enemy, heightening your damage.
    - Resource: Minor or Major
    - Mechanic: You must move 3 spaces before using this Power.
 You add +1/2 (Minor/Major) to the damage on a successful Weapon Attack.
-Power Points are still expended on a miss.
+Energy Points are still expended on a miss.
    - Prerequisites:
       + Power: Attack, Weapon
       + Role: Defender, Martial